leafo/lapis-console/README.md

 click on the bold `{ ... }` to open the table up.

 Any SQL queries that take place when running the code you submit will also be captured and printed as part of the result.
-Good for debugging what those active record functions are actually doing.

 The input field is a full multi-line text editor.
 You can write an entire program in it.

 The code that runs is not restricted in any way.
-So if you do `while true` it will run forever.
-Also if someone bad gets access to it they can do damage to you system so be careful.
+If you run `while true` it will run forever.
+If someone malicious gets access to it then they can do damage to you system.

-The console is only accessable in the `"development"` environment.
+The console is only accessible in the `"development"` environment.
 It will return a 404 if accessed in any other environment.

 ## Building